botblock/BLAPI/README.md

 Install all the dependencies following the package-lock via `npm ci`.

 This repo enforces eslint rules which are included in the installation.

-## Credit

-All the people who helped making BLAPI are listed in [AUTHORS](https://github.com/T0TProduction/BLAPI/blob/master/AUTHORS)

-By default we use the [BotBlock API](https://botblock.org/api/docs#count) to fetch and post.

 ## Contributors ✨